3 Frameworks for Sustainable Investment

 The significance of the TCFD as a milestone in climate reporting cannot be understated.
 The TCFD has been so influential because it was a document written by a globally significant financial body, led by well-known leaders in the financial sector.
 The Task Force was led by Michael Bloomberg, founder of Bloomberg, a world-leading financial information provider, and presented to the Financial Stability Board’s Chair, Mark Carney, former governor of the Bank of England.

 The TCFD is focused on increasing transparency to make “markets more efficient and economies more stable and resilient”.[2]
 It streamlines climate reporting and classifies its disclosures according to four categories (see the figure below).
-At the core of the TCFD are metrics and targets, as a fundamental for what is needed to start managing climate risks, setting a strategy, and consequently governing the organisation.
+At the core of the TCFD are metrics and targets, as a foundation for what is needed to start managing climate risks, setting a strategy, and consequently governing the organisation.

 Each category has several recommended disclosures, including explanations of what should be included in the disclosure.
 For example, for metrics and targets, one of the recommended disclosures (disclosure c) is “Describe the targets used by the organization to manage climate-related risks and opportunities and performance against targets”[3] and then there is a description of what should be disclosed, including several elements on the type of target, time frame, base year from which progress is measured, and key performance indicators used to assess progress against targets.
 There are disclosure guidelines that apply to all sectors, but the TCFD has also increasingly published sector-specific guidelines.